 Tony Blair is a British politician who served as Prime Minister from 1997 to 2007.
 He was leader of the Labour Party from 1994 to 2007.
-After being elected Labour leader, he set the party on a path of modernisation, ditching left wing policies and making the party more electable.
+After being elected Labour leader, he set the party on a path of modernisation, ditching left-wing policies and making the party more electable.
 He was elected Prime Minister in 1997 on a tide of optimism – ending 18 years of Conservative rule.
 However, after a successful first term, his leadership became increasingly controversial as he supported the American led invasion of Iraq.
-Opposition to the Iraq war, was a big factor in Blair later retiring from Parliament and handing over the Prime Minister’s job to Gordon Brown.
-Since his retirement from politics, he has served as a special envoy to the middle-east on behalf of the EU, US and Russia.
+Opposition to the Iraq war was a big factor in Blair later retiring from Parliament and handing over the Prime Minister’s job to Gordon Brown.
+Since his retirement from politics, he has served as a special envoy to the Middle-East on behalf of the EU, US and Russia.

 Short Bio Tony Blair

 Tony Blair was educated at St John’s College, Oxford University where he studied Law.
 It is said at University he took little interest in politics and did not get involved in the Labour Party.
-However, it was at university he became influenced by Peter Thomson a left wing Christian.
+However, it was at university he became influenced by Peter Thomson a left-wing Christian.
 These views shaped Tony Blair’s political views throughout his career.

-- leaving EEC
+- Leaving the EEC

 - Nuclear disarmament

-was too radical for the British public.
 On his maiden speech to the House of Commons, Tony Blair expressed his commitment to Socialism saying:

 “I am a socialist not through reading a textbook that has caught my intellectual fancy, nor through unthinking tradition, but because I believe that, at its best, socialism corresponds most closely to an existence that is both rational and moral.
 It stands for cooperation, not confrontation; for fellowship, not fear.
 It stands for equality”.

 After the election, Neil Kinnock resigned to be replaced by John Smith.
 However, John Smith died unexpectedly from a heart attack in 1994.
-Making a pact with Gordon Brown, Tony Blair successfully became leader of the Labour party and led them to victory in 1997.
+Making a pact with Gordon Brown, Tony Blair successfully became the leader of the Labour party and led them to victory in 1997.

 “We must transform Labour from a party of protest to a party of government.”
 (1994)